ckknight/escort/Readme.md

     Because routing from URLs to callbacks is only half of the problem, you also need to generate URLs.

-    Hardcoding the URLs (in your views, likely) can be a pain to update if ever your URLs.
+    Hardcoding the URLs (in your views, likely) can be a pain to update if ever your URLs change.
 Also, if you have dynamic URLs, knowing the correct and safe syntax to convert the Javascript values to a safe URL can be tricky.

   * Converters